 • Continuous Lighting: There are a variety of LED lights that mimic natural light and don’t require the use of any radio trigger systems.
 Simply turn them on and position around your subject!
 For beginners, we recommend the Westcott Flex 1-Light Daylight Kit.
 This flexible, water-resistant, and portable light provides a fun introduction to the world of LED lighting.
 It’s also incredible bright, allowing you to rely less on cranking up your ISO.

 • Flash Lighting: Strobe and flash lighting is complicated only because there are so many ways to do it and so many settings and compatibilities to think about.
-If you’re brand new to using a strobe light, a beginner’s favorite is the Impact 400W/s LiteTrek Monolight Kit.
-It can be used outside with the included battery pack or inside with the AC adapter.
-It comes with a simple sync cable that connects the strobe to your camera directly (provided that your camera has a PC-in port).
-The controls are intuitive and the light head is very portable.
+If you’re brand new to using a strobe light, a beginner’s favorite is the Profoto B2 250W/s AirTTL Location Kit.
+This kit comes with 2 heads that can be used in tandem or alone and the pack is easy to operate.
+Because it is battery-powered, you can go anywhere with these.
+The heads are quite small, making them easy to use in overhead lighting situations.
+Connect to your camera using either a Profoto Air Remote or a sync cable.

-4. Gain Some Perspective: Using Remote Cameras for Kid Sports Events
+Gain Some Perspective: Using Remote Cameras for Kid Portraits During Sport Events

 Did you know that you can easily fire a camera on court from the safety of the bleachers?
 Mount your camera where you cannot be and still fire it exactly when you want to by connecting your camera to a motor cable (available for any camera online or by rental for Nikon and Canon) and a Pocket Wizard trigger.
 Sounds complicated but it’s really not with some practice and the right tools.